Eddiejones21/AVD-Deployment/README.md

 # AVD-Deployment
 	AVD-Deployment
  	This repo serves to document my journey of deploying Azure Virtual Desktop.
-A couple of challenges I faced were due to permissions issues such as not being able to access the VM's I deployed.
+Also, in hopes that anyone who comes behind me can follow my instructions and easily learn as well.

  	1. Signed into https://portal.azure.com/